phcerdan/SGEXT/README.md

 The thinning algorithm used was contributed by the author to the DGtal library, based on the work of Couprie and Bertrand [1]

 The thin output can also be converted to a Spatial Graph, this is a regular graph, an adjacency list holding the nodes and edges, plus all the geometrical information.
 In the case of a nodes/vertices, a spatial node with 3D location.
 In edges, a spatial edge, a data structure with a consecutive list of points connecting the nodes.

 Using histo.hpp from: https://github.com/phcerdan/histo-header
 SHA: 556ada3ff79c0180a0cbec36ff29a30da5acb367

+## Docker
+Use the [Dockerfile](https://github.com/phcerdan/SGEXT-scripts/blob/master/Dockerfile) that takes care of all the dependencies and building.

+You can then test it with `docker run sgext/base thin --help`

+- To mount a data folder inside the container, run `docker run -v <data-dir>:/data sgext/base ls /data`
+- The `-v` option binds `<data-dir>` on your machine to `/data` inside the docker container.
+Please read this [page](https://docs.docker.com/storage/bind-mounts/) for more details on bind mounts.

 ## Build
 Build ITK